microsoft/WhatTheHack/057-AzureRouteServer/Student/Challenge-00.md

 ## Success Criteria

 - You have an Azure shell at your disposal (Powershell, WSL(2), Mac, Linux or Azure Cloud Shell)
-- Implemented the base line Hub and Spoke Topology.
+- Validate that you have deployed the base line Hub and Spoke Topology into your Azure subscription.
 - You have reviewed foundational knowledge in Virtual Network Routing, Azure VNG , Azure Route Server, BGP fundamentals.

 ## Learning Resources